How To Incorporate TikTok Into Your Marketing Strategy

 TikTok is one of the fastest-growing social media apps in the world – and not just among teens.
-The app has an incredible impact on the modern world's culture, and brands are taking notice.
+The app has a significant impact on modern culture, and brands are taking notice.

 Updated 8/9/2024

-Though brands realize the value of TikTok, they’re not all on the platform yet.
-Whether it’s because they assume their audience isn’t active on the app or they don’t know where to start, it’s a missed opportunity to connect with potential customers and gain a strong presence.
+While brands recognize the value of TikTok, they’re not all on the platform yet.
+Whether they assume their audience isn’t active on the app or don’t know where to start, it’s a missed opportunity to connect with potential customers and build a strong presence.

 Numerous businesses have found success on TikTok, including Crocs and the NFL.
 In fact, some of the most influential campaigns happened by accident, such as the #DreamsChallenge that caused Ocean Spray’s sales to skyrocket in 2020.

-Fortunately, you have more control over your brand presence and success with TikTok if you use the right marketing strategy.
+Fortunately, you have greater control over your brand's presence and success on TikTok when you use the right marketing strategy.

 Benefits of TikTok Marketing